deepmodeling/DeePTB/_sources/quick_start/easy_install.md

-### From Source
+### Standalone install from source

-Highly recommended to install DeePTB from source to get the latest features and bug fixes.
+Use this path when you want to run DeePTB directly after cloning this repository.
+The installer creates a local `.venv` under the DeePTB repository.

 1. **Install UV**:
     ```bash
     curl -LsSf https://astral.sh/uv/install.sh | sh